she-code-africa/SCAMP-Cohort6-Technical-Assessment/readme.md

 ## Submission info:
 To submit your solution,
-- kindly head back to the original application form: [SCA Events](http://shecodeafrica.org/events) ,
+- kindly head back to the original application form: [Cohort 6 Application](http://shecodeafrica.org/events) ,
 - submit the URL to your solution in the required field
 - fill in other required details on the form
 - Submit